westland/westland.github.io/content/academics/Curriculum Vitae.md

 1. The information content of Sarbanes-Oxley in predicting security breaches.
 Computers & Security.
 2020 Mar 1;90:101687
 1. Demand cycles and market segmentation in bicycle sharing.
 Information Processing & Management 56.4 (2019): 1592-1604 (with Jian Mou, and Dafei Yin)
 1. A two-sided matching model in the context of B2B export cross-border e-commerce.
 Electronic Commerce Research 19.4 (2019): 841-861 (with Miao, Yumeng, et al.)
-1. Introduction to the special issue: electronic commerce in China’s Belt and Road Initiative.
+1. Introduction to the special issue: electronic commerce in China s Belt and Road Initiative.
 Electronic Commerce Research 19.4 (2019): 747-748.
 1. Microlending on mobile social credit platforms: an exploratory study using Philippine loan contracts.
 Electronic Commerce Research (2019): 1-24 (with Mou, Jian, et al.)
 1. Introduction to the special issue on Big Data in finance and business.
 Electronic Commerce Research 18.2 (2018): 201-201.
 1. Convolutional Neural Network Deep-Learning Models for Prediction of Shared Bicycle Demand.
 International Conference on Applications and Techniques in Cyber Security and Intelligence.
 Springer, Cham, 2018 (with Jian Mou, and Dafei Yin)